 If you need to give a student a make-up exam or schedule exams for online courses, you have the choice of doing so on your own or through UNM-Valencia's Assessment Center.
-If there is sufficient coverage in the Academic Affairs Office, one of the staff (not the student workers) might be available to proctor an exam.
+If there is sufficient coverage in the Academic Affairs Office, one of the staff might be available to proctor an exam.
 Please ask in advance, as it might not be possible.